harimoto-1732/amds_show/README.txt

 Create a new json file when the date changes.

+Convert the generated data to an html table.

-You need to install "requests" and "ndjson".
+You need to install "requests" and "ndjson" and "pandas".